snloka/PML_Project1/PMLProject1.md

 ##  Factor w/ 5 levels "A","B","C","D",..: 1 1 1 1 1 1 1 1 1 1 ...
 ```

-Check how good is the prediction.
+Check how good is the prediction of the train data

 ```r
 confusionMatrix(prediction2, traindata2$classe)